psx95/learning-go/go-ecosystems.md

  - Gin
     - Lightweight web services framework.
 Primarily used for routing the requests to request handlers.
 Makes generating JSON, XML or CSV easy for responses.
  - Gorilla Toolkit
-    - Not a framework, but has interoperating, independent tools for routing, session management, URL creation, management of web sockets, etc. Avoids framework login.
+    - Not a framework, but has inter-operating, independent tools for routing, session management, URL creation, management of web sockets, etc. Avoids framework login.

 ##### CLI Applications
  - Cobra